FAQs & Visitor Info

-Children's wristbands will be given out at the gates for parents and guardians to write their emergency contact number on so if the child is lost they can be contacted.
+Children's wristbands will be given out at all three entrances to the Show.
+This are designed for parents and guardians to write their emergency contact number on so if the child is lost they can be contacted.

-There will be a Hospitality Centre for Disabled People at the Show to offer advise and help to disabled visitors, this is near the Bucklesham Entrance at stand 363.
+There will be a hospitality centre for disabled people at the Show, that offers a quiet place to rest and purchase some refreshments.
 All toilet blocks have accessible toilets for disabled visitors.
 Disabled visitors are charged the appropriate full price admission, an accompanying carer is admitted at no cost and does not require a ticket.

-Event Mobility Charitable Trust will be providing electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired visitors to the show.
-To reserve an electric scooter or manual wheelchair please contact event mobility direct www.eventmobility.org.uk.
-The 2018 Show 'Guide for Disabled Visitors' will be available here shortly.
+Event Mobility Charitable Trust is delighted to be providing electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired visitors at the show.
+Please book your scooter HERE.

 Who organises the Show?